LIVE

 SEBI requires mutual funds to publish NAV by 11 PM daily for equity funds (10 PM for liquid/overnight funds).
 The NAV published represents the fund’s per-unit value at market close.
 Our page fetches NAV from AMFI India after publication and updates twice daily.

-NAV = (Total Assets – Total Liabilities) ÷ Total Number of Outstanding Units.
+NAV = (Total Assets – Total Liabilities) / Total Number of Outstanding Units.
 Total assets include the market value of all securities, cash, and receivables held by the fund.
+Liabilities include accrued expenses and fees.

 Scroll to Top